 “See?
 I’m good at this!”
 Kairo said triumphantly.

-Minjae raised his cup.
+Minjae raised his cup from the floor.
 “Cheers to that.”

 “I’m flattered.”